Investors-FastTrack/FTLightning/docs/01b-Errors.md

 # Error Codes

 ### Errors
-FT Lightning responds with HTTP status codes of 200 or 400 only.
+FT Market Data API responds with HTTP status codes of 200 or 400 only.

 Errors are returned as a 200, and errors are indicated in the "err" object of the response.